KelvinWangechi/data-analyst-portfolio/project-showcases/operational-efficiency-optimization/README.md

 # Operational Efficiency Optimization: From Chaos to Clockwork

-## The Transformation Story That Resonates with Every SMB Owner

 ### 🔥 **The Bottleneck Nightmare** (Challenge)

 GrowthCorp, a 65-person consulting firm, was suffocating under the weight of manual processes.
 What should have been a well-oiled machine was instead a collection of bottlenecks, each department fighting fires daily instead of focusing on growth.